 Why Nudge Theory Is Needed

 If, for example, you want to lose weight, it’s a lot easier to think about your plan in the future.
-Many of us have told ourselves, “Starting next week, I’m going to wake up every day at 6am and go for a run.”
+Many of us have told ourselves, “Starting next week, I’m going to wake up every day at 6am and go for a run” (or whatever your morning routine is).
 But, when that early morning alarm clock interrupts our sleep, what actually happens?
 Our groggy selves are often quick to abandon our plans and go back to bed.

 What happened?
 How did something that seemed like such a great idea to our past selves suddenly become so objectionable?